kevinlin/Deckset-presentations/40 Education/40 Education.md

-footer: © Unsigned Integer UG
+footer: © The Deckset Team
 slidenumbers: true

 # Deckset in Education